 In this article, we consider regular graphs with given vertex degree.
 As the number of vertices tends to infinity, such a regular graph becomes sparse, since the number of edges grows linearly.
 We notice that on a sparse graph, the number of non-backtracking walks is much smaller than the number of general walks.
 Especially on a tree, there is only one non-backtracking walk between given two vertices and orientation.

 We study discrete trace formulas to relate the spectrum and non-backtracking walks on regular graphs.
-Our motivation is Selberg's pioneering work \cite{Sel56} which is well-known as \emph{Selberg's trace formula}, establishing a deep relation between the spectrum of Laplacian and the closed geodesics of hyperbolic surfaces, see \eqref{Seltrace}.
+Our motivation is Selberg's pioneering work \cite{Sel56} well-known as \emph{Selberg's trace formula}, establishing a deep relation between the spectrum of Laplacian and the closed geodesics of hyperbolic surfaces, see \eqref{Seltrace} below.
 There has been great interest in the study of discrete trace formulas on regular graphs, see, e.g., Ahumada \cite{Ahu87}, Brooks \cite{Brooks91}, Venkov and Nikitin \cite{VN94}, Terras and Wallace \cite{TW03}.
-For more related works, see Horton, Newland and Terras \cite{HNT06}, Stark and Terras \cite{ST96, ST00, ST07}, Sunada \cite{Su06}, Terras \cite{Terras02}, and the book \cite{HFGO12} and the references therein.
+For more related works, see Horton, Newland and Terras \cite{HNT06}, Stark and Terras \cite{ST96, ST00, ST07}, Sunada \cite{Su06}, Terras \cite{Terras02}, and the book \cite{HFGO12} and references therein.
 Recall that these previous works on discrete trace formulas are based on a study of the geometry (geodesics, horocycles, isomorphism group) of regular trees in analogue to that of hyperbolic spaces, and treating a regular graph as a quotient of a regular tree.
 Trace formulas obtained in this way apply to functions constructed from rotation-invariant functions on regular trees.

 However, for applications it is natural to acquire that the trace formula can be applied to any possible functions without knowing a priori how it is explicitly constructed from the rotation-invariant functions on trees.
-We establish a discrete trace formula for any function that is analytic on the interior a particular ellipse containing the spectrum of the graph.
-In fact, we obtain a functional calculus formula of the adjacency matrix of any (possibly infinite) regular graph by a use of the Cauchy's integral formula.
-Our approach is based on the Chebyshev-type polynomials and we refer to this treatment as Chebyshev moment method as in our first paper of this series \cite{GLL24}.
+By applying the Cauchy's integral formula, we generalize the trace formulas as studied in previous works to a functional calculus formula for adjacency matrix (operator).
+The same method also leads to a useful trace formula for any function that is analytic on the interior of a particular ellipse containing the spectrum of the graph.
+Notice that the functional calculus formula has a much broader use in practice, as one could expect.